GfSE/SAF-Specification/stereotypes.md

 Note: When ports are used these shall be proxy ports and be typed by interface blocks.
 A tabular format listing Physical Interface blocks, their ports, and flow properties.

-## SAF_P8_PFUM
+## SAF_P8_PFUM_Matrix

 ### Icon
 *none*

 ### Documentation
-The Physical Functional Mapping Viewpoint supports the analysis of the assignment (it is a derived relationship) of system functions and system partial functions to physical SOI elements.
+The Physical Functional Mapping Viewpoint supports the analysis of the assigment of system functions and system partial functions to physical system elements.
+The result shall be computed from the assigment of functions to logial system elements and the assignment of logical system elements to physical system elements

 A FBS_to_PBS mapping matrix featuring
 * Functional Breakdown Structure (FBS)
 * Physical Breakdown Structure (PBS)
 * mapping (it is a derived relationship) from system functions and system partial functions to physical SOI elements

-## SAF_P8_PLOM
+## SAF_P8_PLOM_Matrix

 ### Icon
 *none*